stevencumming/customercounter/README.md

 - Q/A -
 ** What devices can this run on?
-	-> I've tested it on Apple ios devices throughout development -> Any device with a reasonably up-to-date web browser (almost all of them) should work fine.
+	-&gt; I've tested it on Apple ios devices throughout development -&gt; Any device with a reasonably up-to-date web browser (almost all of them) should work fine.
-	-> Scaling might be an issue on some older / uncommon devices -> The store iPad should work flawlessly
+	-&gt; Scaling might be an issue on some older / uncommon devices -&gt; The store iPad should work flawlessly
-	-> The newer RF guns ~should~ work too (if the WiFi reaches).
+	-&gt; The newer RF guns ~should~ work too (if the WiFi reaches).
 ** How much mobile data would this use?
-	-> Hardly any, while doing a data request every few seconds the actual data transfer amounts to hardly anything.
+	-&gt; Hardly any, while doing a data request every few seconds the actual data transfer amounts to hardly anything.
 ** How quickly can this be migrated onto a dedicated host?
-	-> I think very quickly, in the order of hours.
+	-&gt; I think very quickly, in the order of hours.
-	-> The application files are pretty light and are all relatively addressed.
+	-&gt; The application files are pretty light and are all relatively addressed.
 ** Data Security
-	-> The whole thing is scratch built.
+	-&gt; The whole thing is scratch built.
 So there goes A LOT of security and protection.
 I've tried to make the system robust.
-	-> There are a few modifications I'd like to make to hinder the unlikely event of an attack (an hour of work to prevent injection attacks for example)
+	-&gt; There are a few modifications I'd like to make to hinder the unlikely event of an attack (an hour of work to prevent injection attacks for example)
-	-> There is no authentication.
+	-&gt; There is no authentication.
 		That would be nearly impossible given all of the different devices and networks.
 If anyone with the web address puts in ANY store number they can adjust the counts.
-		-> I have implemented a function to log the IP addresses, and can looking into implementing a blacklist (banning them) if necessary.
+		-&gt; I have implemented a function to log the IP addresses, and can looking into implementing a blacklist (banning them) if necessary.